OglesbyArt/Painting.java/README.md

     {
 	int c;	// character entered by user

-	readInRecord(); //not sure if this is the method i want save ();
+	obtainNewData(); //not sure if this is the method i want save ();
 	System.out.println ("\nThe following record was inserted\n");
 	print ();